open-atmos/PySDM/paper/paper.md

   flows.
-While the SDM has been applied to additional systems such as oceanic particles as in @Jokulsdottir_and_Archer_2016, `PySDM` primarily supports atmospheric particle processes relevant to cloud particles and precipitation of hydrometeors.
+While the SDM has been applied to additional systems such as oceanic particles as in @Jokulsdottir_and_Archer_2016, `PySDM` primarily supports atmospheric particle processes relevant to cloud particles and precipitation.

 `PySDM` is implemented modularly in Python with two alternative parallel backends: a multi-threaded CPU implementation using the Numba Just-In-Time (JIT) compiler,